Improving the convergence of an iterative algorithm for solving arbitrary linear equation systems using classical or quantum binary optimization: System of linear equations

 \subsection{Writing a system of equations as a QUBO problem}

 Solving a system of $N$ linear equations of $N$ variables is identical to finding a $N$-dimensional vector $\mathbf{x}$ $\in$ $\mathbb{R}^N$ that satisfies

 where $\mathbf{A}$ is the matrix constructed with the coefficients of the $N$ linear equations and $\mathbf{b}$ is the vector formed with the inhomogeneous coefficients.
 If the determinant $\mathrm{Det}(A) \neq 0$, then there exists one unique vector $\mathbf{x}^*$ that solves the linear system.
-The recursive approach uses an initial guess $\mathbf{x}_0$ within a $N$-cube.
-The unknown $\mathbf{x}^*$ that minimize $f$ is defined, and the QUBO search algorithm seeks $\mathbf{x}^*$ (or an approximation) testing many vectors $\mathbf{x}$ in the $N$-cube.
+We can transform the linear problem of real variables into a binary optimization problem using a binary $R$-approximation of the components of one vector $\hat{\mathbf{x}}$: